RevolutionTech/flamingo/README.md

 ### Configuration

-Next we will need to create a file in the settings directory called `dev.py`.
-This is where we will store all of the settings that are specific to your dev instance of Flamingo.
-Most of these settings should be only known to you.
-Your file should subclass BaseSettings from `base.py` and then define a secret key and the database credentials.
-Your `dev.py` file might look something like:
+Next we will need to set up some environment variables for your dev instance of Flamingo.
+These values should be kept secret.
+Add a secret key and the database password to your `~/.bashrc` file:

-    from flamingo.settings.base import BaseSettings

-    class DevSettings(BaseSettings):
-        SECRET_KEY = '-3f5yh&(s5%9uigtx^yn=t_woj0@90__fr!t2b*96f5xoyzb%b'
-        DATABASES = {
-            'default': {
-                'ENGINE': 'django.db.backends.postgresql_psycopg2',
-                'NAME': 'flamingo',
-                'USER': 'postgres',
-                'PASSWORD': 'abc123',
-                'HOST': 'localhost',
-                'PORT': '5432',
-            }
-        }
+    export FLAMINGO_SECRET_KEY=-3f5yh\&\(s5%9uigtx^yn=t_woj0@90__fr\!t2b*96f5xoyzb%b
+    export FLAMINGO_DATABASE_PASSWORD=abc123

 Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719) and use a more secure password for your database.
-If you like, you can override more Django settings here.
-If you do not create this file, you will get a `cbsettings.exceptions.NoMatchingSettings` exception when starting the server.
+Keep in mind that some special characters in the secret key need to be escaped.
+Then source your ~/.bashrc file to set these environment variables:

+    source ~/.bashrc

 With everything installed and all files in place, you may now create the database tables.
 You can do this with: